eth-cscs/sarus/doc/install/installation.rst

     sudo modprobe ext4
     sudo modprobe loop
     sudo modprobe squashfs
-    sudo modprobe overlayfs
+    sudo modprobe overlay

 Sarus's passwd cache
 --------------------

-During the installation, the passwd information is copied and cached into *<sarus install dir>/etc/passwd*.
-The cache allows to bypass the host's passwd database, e.g. LDAP, which could be tricky to configure and access from the container.
+During the installation, the passwd and group information are copied and cached into *<sarus install prefix>/etc/passwd* and *<sarus install prefix>/etc/group* respectively.
+The cache allows to bypass the host's passwd/group database, e.g.
-However, since the cache is created/updated only once at installation time, it can quickly get out-of-sync with the actual passwd information of the system.
-A possible solution/workaround is to periodically run a cron job to refresh the cache.
+LDAP, which could be tricky to configure and access from the container.
+However, since the cache is created/updated only once at installation time, it can quickly get out-of-sync with the actual passwd/group information of the system.
+A possible solution is to periodically run a cron job to refresh the cache.
 E.g. a cron job and a script like the ones below would do:

 .. code-block:: bash